Best Happy Hours in Waikiki (2026): Bars, Pupus & Sunset Deals

 Chain Happy Hours in Waikiki That Are Actually Worth It

-There’s a version of this guide that ignores the chains entirely.
-That version is incomplete.
-For mixed groups, picky eaters, and nights where you want a reliable experience without overthinking it, these national names deliver real value.
+There’s a version of this guide that skips the chains entirely.
+That version is doing you a disservice.
+For mixed groups, picky eaters, and nights when you want a reliable outcome without overthinking it, these national names deliver real value — and a few of them are genuinely good on their own merits.

-Yard House (Waikiki Beach Walk) runs happy hour Mon–Fri 2–5:30 PM, plus a late-night window Sun–Wed 10:30 PM–close.
-The beer list is enormous, the food covers every craving, and two windows mean you can catch deals early or late.
-Best for: big groups with different tastes and anyone who wants maximum options.
+Yard House at Waikiki Beach Walk runs happy hour Mon–Fri 2–5:30 PM, with a late-night window Sun–Wed 10:30 PM–close.
+The beer list is enormous, the food menu covers every craving in the group, and two windows make it easy to catch deals early or late.
+Best for big groups who can’t quite agree on what they want — Yard House wins by covering everything.

-Giovanni Pastrami (Waikiki Beach Walk) offers weekday happy hour Mon–Fri 3–6 PM, with a menu that blurs the line between bar food and comfort food — pizza, pupus, and sports on the screens.
-A solid setup that works for almost any crowd.
+Giovanni Pastrami at Waikiki Beach Walk offers weekday happy hour Mon–Fri 3–6 PM, with a menu that sits between bar food and comfort food — pizza, pupus, sports on the screens.
+A solid setup that works for almost any crowd and requires zero planning.

 P.F.
-Chang’s (Royal Hawaiian Center) keeps it simple: Mon–Fri 3–6 PM, classic small plates and drink specials.
-Not adventurous, but reliable — especially useful if your group has people who want familiar flavors over experimentation.
+Chang’s at Royal Hawaiian Center keeps it simple: Mon–Fri 3–6 PM, classic small plates and drink specials.
+Not adventurous, but genuinely useful when your group has people who want something familiar after a long day of new experiences.
+That’s a real scenario, and it’s worth having the answer ready.

 Hard Rock Cafe Honolulu runs happy hour at the Wave Bar Mon–Fri 3–6 PM.
-Live music atmosphere, solid drink deals, no surprises.
-Good for visitors who want energy in the room and a sure thing on the menu.
+Live music energy in the room, solid drink deals, no surprises on the menu — a sure thing for groups who want atmosphere without having to think too hard about it.

-Cheeseburger in Paradise offers deals daily 2–5 PM plus a late-night happy hour Sun–Fri 9 PM–close — two windows, easy to find on the main strip, casual setting.
-Budget-friendly and no-fuss.
+Cheeseburger in Paradise offers deals daily 2–5 PM plus a late-night window Sun–Fri 9 PM–close.
+Two windows, easy location on the main strip, no-fuss entry point.
+Budget-friendly and genuinely convenient.

 • Yard House: Mon–Fri 2–5:30 PM + Sun–Wed 10:30 PM–close — huge menu, two windows